Is Goat’s Cheese Better Hot or Cold? (Answered!)

 However, to be fair, perhaps your experience of it is just on a cheeseboard with crackers.

-And even then, you may be found the flavor (and smell!) a little overpowering.
+And even then, you may find the flavor (and smell!) a little overpowering.

 But I can assure you, it’s delicious in many hot dishes.